 Once it has been decided that there are no reasons to deny the application, the trademark is registered and you are given a registry certificate (an ownership certificate) which is valid for 10 years.
 This certifies that you have the right to own the trademark and gives you the right to exercise the trademark rights granted to you by the national law.

-The trademark registration in Uruguay is valid for 10 years.
-Trademarks may have an indefinite use if they are renewed every 10 years.
-In order to do this, the renewal application must be filed six months before the expiration of the registration.
-The Uruguayan Law No. 17,011 allows a grace period, where you can apply the renewal of the trademark within six months from the expiration of the registration.
+Uruguayan Law No. 17,011 allows a grace period, where you can apply for the renewal of the trademark within 6 months from its expiration date.
 It should be noted that the renewal in the grace period is more expensive than renewals completed within the regular period.

-When you have a trademark, you own an intangible and incorporeal asset; as such, it may be assigned, sold, pledged and/or inherited.
+When you have a registered trademark in Uruguay, you own an intangible and incorporeal asset; as such, it may be assigned, sold, pledged and/or inherited.
 Trademark rights or the rights granted by a trademark registration application may be transferred partially or in its entirety.
 Such an assignment must be made in writing and must be filed before The Transfer Registry Office.

 Note: Upon publication of the trademark, it may be subjected to opposition by external parties that hold a similar trademark.
 This is why it is important to conduct a background search before moving ahead with the registration.

 Relevant trademark regulations in Uruguay

 For business, large and small, national and international, intellectual property rights are something that should be taken seriously.
 Trademarks are useful tools that afford persons the opportunity to clearly differentiate the services and/or products offered by others in the market.

-If you are interested in the registration of your trademark in Uruguay or need tailored business services to enable your operations, contact the experts in Biz Latin Hub.
-Get in contact with a member of our team today at [email protected]to see how we can support you.
+If you are interested in registering your trademark in Uruguay or need tailored business services to enable your operations, contact the experts in Biz Latin Hub.
+Reach out to our team today to see how we can support you.